Coherence and Entanglement in a Non-commutative Spacetime: Quantum Correlations

-Quantum discord serves as a quantifier of quantum correlations beyond entanglement.
+An important quantifier of quantum correlations beyond entanglement is the Quantum Discord.
 By calculating it, we can determine whether the balance between the Hamiltonian and the Lindbladian dissipates all quantum correlations or only entanglement.
-The definition of quantum discord uses the concept of mutual information between two random variables \cite{Streltsov2015,PhysRevLett.88.017901}.
+The definition of quantum discord uses the concept of {\it mutual information} between two random variables \cite{Streltsov2015,PhysRevLett.88.017901}, which is the correlations that we will consider in this subsection.
 For a system consisting of two subsystems, say $A$ and $B$ (e.g., the two particles considered in this paper), the density matrix is written as $\rho^{AB}$, which in our case is $\bar{\rho}$.
-The total mutual information is given by:
+The quantum mutual information is given by:

 where $S(\rho) = -\text{Tr}[\rho \log_2 \rho]$ is the von Neumann entropy, which measures the uncertainty of a quantum state $\rho$.

 The quantity $\rho^A$ is the reduced density operator of subsystem $A$, defined as: